Day of the Dead

 The cross:

-It brings religious significance to the veneration of the dead.
+It provides religious meaning to the veneration of the dead.

 Petate: